Start a Novelties Trading Business in Dubai

 The core setup process follows these steps:

-Select the business activity (4773.26 - Novelties Trading) and confirm the licence type
+Select the business activity (4773.26 - Novelties Trading) and confirm the license type

 Reserve a trade name in line with UAE naming conventions